stardog-union/stardog-examples/examples/cli/versioning/README.md

 };
 ```

-We can see the diff between the current version of the database and another version
+We can see the diff between the current version of the database and any other version
-in the past by using the version ID.
-We will use the version committed by `jane`
+by using the version ID.
+We will use the version created by `jane`'s commit
 (note that if you are following these steps the automatically generated version IDs
 in your case will be different):
 ```